TeamViewer

 When/Why

-To control devices, will require a macOS or Windows device running the full version of TeamViewer:
+To remote to and control devices, will require your macOS or Windows device to have the full version of TeamViewer:

 We'll see conditional options in the FileWave Native and Web Administrator consoles (shown below) for a TeamViewer session whenever pre-requisites are met: